I am the Way, the Truth and the Life (John 14:1-7)

-Right after the Last Supper, after Judas Iscariot had left the room, Christ gave a farewell speech to his disciples.
+Right after the Last Supper, once Judas Iscariot had left the room, Christ gave a farewell speech to his disciples.
 He promised them that he would prepare a place for them all in heaven, the place where he was about to go.
 He also spoke about the way to get there.

 However, they struggled to understand what exactly he was talking about.
 As Pope St John Paul II said: “The Apostle Thomas expresses the anxiety which we all feel when we meditate on what Jesus is saying.
 He asks: “How can we know the way?”
 And it is precisely in answer to this question that Jesus expresses the full meaning of his messianic role: “I am the Way, and the Truth, and the Life”.”